P-p-H-d/mlib/README.md

 ##### type *name\_get\_read\_buffer(snapshot\_t snap)

-Return a pointer to the active published data of the snapshot 'snap'.
+Return a pointer to the last already read published data of the snapshot 'snap'.
 It is the same as the last return from name\_read.
 It doesn't perform any switch of the data that has to be read.
 This function is thread-safe and performs atomic operation on the snapshot.